neuropipelines/neuropipelines.github.io/index.md

 ### Contact us

-Feel free to write to us with suggestions, ideas or if you would like to join us at this <neuropipelines@gmail.com>.
+Feel free to write to us with suggestions, ideas or if you would like to join us at <neuropipelines@gmail.com>.